-Lidocaine may also be injected directly into the wrist to relieve pressure on the median nerve and temporary but immediate relief to patients with mild or intermittent symptoms.
+Lidocaine – Lidocaine may also be injected directly into the wrist to relieve pressure on the median nerve and temporary but immediate relief to patients with mild or intermittent symptoms.

-Exercise and splinting– Stretching and strengthening exercises can be beneficial for those patients whose symptoms have abated.
+Exercise and Splinting – Stretching and strengthening exercises can be beneficial for those patients whose symptoms have abated.
 The exercises may be supervised by an occupational or physical therapist.
 Plastic wrist immobilisers may be fitted at night to rest the wrist in a neutral posture.

 Alternative Therapies – Some patients report benefiting from alternative treatment interventions like chiropractic care, acupuncture, and yoga.

 Carpal tunnel release is generally recommended for symptoms that have lasted for 6 months.
 The procedure will reduce the pressure on the median and will involve severing the band of tissue forming the roof of the carpal tunnel.
-Surgery is performed under local anesthesia thus overnight hospital stay will not be required.
+Surgery is performed under local anaesthesia thus overnight hospital stay will not be required.
 The types of carpal tunnel release surgery are:

 Open release surgery – this is the traditional procedure performed to correct carpal tunnel syndrome.
 It involves making an incision in the wrist (at least 2 inches) and cutting the carpal ligament in order to enlarge the carpal tunnel.
-The procedure is done on an outpatient basis and under local anesthesia.
+The procedure is done on an outpatient basis and under local anaesthesia.

 Endoscopic surgery – this procedure is associated with less postoperative discomfort and faster functional recovery compared to the traditional open release surgery.
 The surgeon will make two incisions (at least ½ inch each) in the palm and wrist and inserts a camera that is attached to a tube.
 The tissue will be viewed on a screen when the carpal ligament is cut.
-The procedure is performed under local anesthesia and is preferred by many as it allows patients to commence doing normal activities in a shorter period of time.
+The procedure is performed under local anaesthesia and is preferred by many as it allows patients to commence doing normal activities in a shorter period of time.